 If you sit under a Hawthorn on May 1st, the Celtic legends of the Goddess says that you are liable to be whisked away to the faerie worlds in your dreams at night or for the lucky few, a visit to you during the day if you can be still of mind enough.
 Also at dusk candles are lit on the Hawthorn (May Tree) as it is also known, to welcome Summer although May is technically still the third moon of Spring until the Summer Solstice happens on the equinox, so use common sense today regardless of tradition and their timelines to align with mother earth.

-The blooms of the Hawthorn are used for fertility, happiness and good luck in fishing.
+The blooms of the Hawthorn are used for protection, fertility, happiness and good luck.
 Wands which are made of the sacred Hawthorn have great power and allow the person some boundary power.
 Witches and Magical people use Hawthorn for protection, love and marriage in ceremony.
 As an Omen, its said that if you take a blossoming branch of Hawthorn inside one’s house it will bring illness to one’s mother, but that is a religious backfiring from the church fathers who no longer wanted any of the old healing rites in community.

 Hawthorn for Protection